 - 1/2 TBS instant espresso or coffee powder

-- Preheat oven to 325ºF.
-Line bottom or springform pan with parchment.
+Preheat oven to 325ºF.
+Line bottom of 9″ springform pan with parchment.

 *I’d use a creamy peanut butter like JIF for this recipe to make sure the oils aren’t separated when mixing together with cream cheese.

 Room temperature ingredients are also helpful here to ensure even incorporating.

 - Sugar: 33g

 - Fat: 41g

 - Fiber: 3g

 - Cholesterol: 82